 • FAuST

-• Learning, Sparsity, Fast transform, Multilayer sparse factorisation
+• Matrix calculation, Multilayer sparse factorisation

 • FAuST allows to approximate a given dense matrix by a product of sparse matrices, with considerable potential gains in terms of storage and speedup for matrix-vector multiplications.